 Fast forward 10,000 years, and we still love the idea of living side by side with a leopard house cat of our very own!

 So why would anyone want to cohabitate with cats that look like leopards?
-Or other big cat style breeds, for that matter?
+Or, any other big cat style breeds, for that matter?

-After all, the only other option would be to have a real leopard prowling the perimeters of your home, which is not only illegal in many states but could also be dangerous!
+After all, the only other option would be to have a real leopard prowling the perimeters of your home.
+That’s not only illegal in many states but could also be dangerous!

-Just imagine if, the next time you had a dinner party, invited guests were treated to the sight of a Bengal leopard cat walking casually through your kitchen.
+Just imagine if, the next time you had a dinner party, you treated your invited guests to the sight of a Bengal leopard cat walking casually through your kitchen.
+What a conversation starter!

-The good news here is, you absolutely can live with a leopard house cat of your very own.
+The good news is, you can live with a leopard house cat of your very own.